AI Summarize

 A single email may get lost in busy inboxes in June because people are planning summer activities or back-to-school shopping (33% of people start this in June).
 So to maximize your impact, plan a series of 2 to 4 emails to stay top-of-mind and guide your audience toward action.

-With so many amazing ideas to try in June newsletter campaigns, you can’t miss the potential of using them on other channels.
+With so many amazing ideas to try in the June newsletter campaigns, you can’t miss the potential of using them on other channels.

 • Repurpose: Divide your email into short-form content for Instagram Stories and LinkedIn posts.
 For example, if your June newsletter features summer skincare tips, turn them into a carousel post or a quick reel.